11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 4. Mental health issues

-Dealing with mental health issues can be extremely exhausting, where the walls seem to whisper self-doubt at every turn.
-I’ve struggled with anxiety, and it’s incredible how it can warp your self-image.
-It’s like a persistent voice telling you you’re too anxious, worried, or simply too much.
-It can make you feel as though something is fundamentally wrong with you.
+Mental health concerns may be draining, with walls whispering self-doubt at every turn.
+It’s amazing how anxiety can change your self-image.
+Like a constant voice telling you you’re too anxious, worried, or too much.
+You may feel like something is wrong with you.

-Anxiety, depression, or any other mental challenge can lead us to see ourselves as weak, broken, or inadequate.
-We may focus on our perceived shortcomings and use them to prove our worthlessness.
+Anxiety, sadness, or other mental issues can make us feel weak, damaged, or inadequate.
+We may utilize our perceived flaws to establish our worthlessness.

 5. Experiencing Physical Illness

-One of the most significant ways physical illness can affect our self-image is by altering our self-perception.
-We may view ourselves through the lens of our illness, focusing on our limitations and discomfort.
-This can lead to a negative self-impact, as we might feel less capable, less attractive, or simply different from our pre-illness self.
+One of the biggest ways physical sickness affects self-image is by changing self-perception.
+Our disease may make us see our limitations and discomfort.
+This can make us feel less capable, attractive, or different from our pre-illness selves.

 6. Feeling Overwhelmed